hkmandali/System-Design/README.md

    1. Shared memory architecture - vertical scaling
    1. Shared Disk architecture - data is stored on independent array of disks ( also called RAID config )
    1. Shared nothing architecture - horizontal scaling

+## 5. Replication

+   > In any distributed system , we may have more than one db/server as the data is humongous , whenever a user enters any data
+     it needs to be initially stored in one db and then replicated to other db's in the background to attain consistency
+   > There might be a question in your mind ,what is the need for multiple dbs ? we can serve the requests for a particular user
+     through the same db each time .
+SO each db can have a certain set of users which it provides services for .
+In this way we dont need to replicate data to other dbs .
+But still there's an issue .
+Pause for a moment and think .

+     The answer is that what happens if that db is down ? no other db stores that particular set of data .
+SO we might have to return failure to the user .
+To avoid this condition we replicate the data onto other servers in order to achieve Availability (CAP )
+   > There are broadly three types of replications
+   * Single Leader Replication - In this data writes always happen to a single server in a cluster and then the other servers take the data replicated from the leader .
+   * Multi Leader Replication - In this data can be written can be written to multiple nodes and those nodes should replicate the data to other nodes .
+However the replication becomes a bit tough in this case as there can be cases where two or more update the same record at the same time on different machines and the collision needs to resolved , there can be many ways to resolve it , one of famous one is Last write wins(LWW) --> we'll be coming to this in the upcoming chapters
+   * Leaderless Replication - In this method of replication , there are no leaders .
+So , data writes can happen to any node and then they must be replicating that data .
+Attaining consistency is most difficult in this approach as each node has its own data and all of them need to come to a single state .
+THis is called consenses i.e when majority of them vote for a value ,that would be stored.

+   Leaders and followers can also be termed as master slave architecture.

+   In all of the above steps replication has can happen in two ways :

+   1. Synchronous Replication - When a user enters data to a node and gets an acknowledgement only when the data is replicated to all the nodes .THis is called chain replication.
+   1. Asynchronous Replication - When a user enters data to a node and gets an acknowledgement immediately and the replication happens in the background .

+   >  With all these thoughts in mind , how do we attain this ? how do we replicate the data maintaining consistency .

+###### Setting up new followers

+   > This can be done by taking a snapshot of the data and then copying it to the followers
+   > MySql does this using Binlog coordinates , Postgresql does this using log sequence number

+   In any of the apporaches , the changes from master to slave are processed periodically .

+   > What happens if a node fails ?

+   * Follower failure - Resolving this is simple because , there are other nodes as well which contain the latest data and ofcourse there is master which has all the data .
+SO we can overcome this situation by catch up recovery
+   * Leader Failure - When the leader fails , it becomes a bit tough as we need to choose who becomes the next leader based on the node which has the latest data / voting among the nodes .
+We'll discuss this in the upcoming sections

+   We'll discuss how to replicate the data i.e implementation of replication logs  -

+   1. Statement Based Replication - In this each statement i.e insert , delete , update are passed onto the slaves .
+THis approach is not preferred as there might be some functions in the given statement vix rand() , time() which generate diff values at each instance so the data is not uniform over all the nodes .
+   2. Write Ahead log (shipping) - IN this each transaction is written to a log , so when the master fails this can be used to rebuild .
+      Also the same log can be sent to other nodes , so that they can replicate the data similar to the master .
+One drawback is that the log consists of details about which bytes were changed on which disk so if the storage format is different for different engines it becomes vague / tough for us to identify
+   3. Logical ( row based ) log replication - This is similar to the above one but the format is different for replication and storage engine .
+If many rows are modified , it'll generate a record stating that transaction was committed .
+   4. Trigger based replication - This copies only a subset of data at each intervals

+   > Eventual consistency is something which is seen in asynchronous replication , i.e we assume that at some point of time all the
+     nodes are going to be consistent
+   > Replication lag is defined as the lag / difference between leader and follower